What does it mean to be Black in Hawai‘i?

 Ta-Nehisi Coates in Conversation

-Saturday, August 25—Save the date!
-As part of our Black August Honolulu observance this year we invite you to join us for a moderated conversation with best-selling author Ta-Nehisi Coates to connect the threads between the African-American experience in North America and the cultural politics and history of Hawai‘i.
-Moderated by Dr. Akiemi Glenn, founder and curator of the Pōpolo Project, we will explore the potential for better understanding the intersection between the experience of Blackness in the Pacific and the experience of Blackness in the continental United States.
+Saturday, August 25— As part of our Black August Honolulu observance this year, in partnership with the Honolulu Museum of Art's African American Film Festival, the Pōpolo Project is sponsoring a conversation with best-selling author Ta-Nehisi Coates to connect the threads between the African-American experience in North America and the cultural politics and history of Hawai‘i and the greater Pacific.